Issues

 When we tether local property taxes and annual school bonds to achieve this, we jeopardize this right.
 The result is crowded classrooms, underpaid teachers and staff, and inadequate buildings.
 We must change this.
 The Legislature needs to change the public school funding formula and allocate enough money for quality public education.

-As a Legislator, I will be a champion for quality public education and funding it adequately.
+As your Representative, I will continue to be a champion for quality public education and funding it adequately.

 93% of House District 3 is public land.
 These lands belong to all of us and enhance our quality of life by providing opportunities for hunting, fishing, hiking, biking, river floating, and wildlife viewing.
 In addition, outdoor recreation is a strong economic driver in House District 3.